 Lance Sud de Malissard from Perquelin

 The Lance Sud de Malissard is not really a hill in its own right, being simply the highest part of the western ramparts protecting the Aulp du Seuil.
 Nevertheless, at 2045 m, it is the third highest point in the Chartreuse Massif, and the final approach is arguable on one of the finest, albeit short, lengths of ridge in the area.
 This walk, which starts from Perquelin (map), is a delight, and worth doing even if you decide to miss out the final section leading to the summit, which involves a bit of a scramble and some mild exposure.
 Some of the sections through the forest, although very pleasant, can be a trifle muddy so the walk is best left for a dry spell.
 It ascends from Perquelin via the Col de la Saulce, and returns via the Chaos de Bellefont and the Sentier du Colonel.
-Water is available on the way up, and on the way down at the Cabane de Bellefont, so you don't need to carry too much
+Water is available on the way up, and on the way down near the Cabane de Bellefont, so you don't need to carry too much